Characteristic Points of Recursive Systems: Characteristic Points of Well-Conditioned Systems

 \subsection{Making substitutions in an irreducible system}

-A careful analysis of the characteristic points of $\Sigma$ is easier if $J_\bG(x,\mathbf{y})$ is a positive matrix for positive points $(x,\mathbf{y})$; this is the case precisely when no of entry $J_\bG(x,\mathbf{y})$ is 0.
-Fortunately there is a simple substitution procedure to transform the original system $\Sigma$ into a well-conditioned system $\Sigma^\star$ with \begin{thlist} \item[i] exactly the same positive solutions $(a,\mathbf{b})$, and \item[ii] exactly the same set $\mathcal{CP}$ of characteristic points, \end{thlist} even though the Jacobian $J_{\bG^\star}(x,\mathbf{y})$ of the new system can be quite different from that of the original.
+A careful analysis of the characteristic points of $\Sigma$ is easier if $J_\bG(a,\mathbf{b})$ is a positive matrix for positive points $(a,\mathbf{b})$; this is the case precisely when no entry of $J_\bG(x,\mathbf{y})$ is 0.
+Fortunately there is a substitution procedure to transform the original system $\Sigma$ into a well-conditioned system $\Sigma^\star$ with \begin{thlist} \item[i] exactly the same positive solutions $(a,\mathbf{b})$, and \item[ii] exactly the same set $\mathcal{CP}$ of characteristic points, \end{thlist} and such that for the new system $\bfy = \bG^\star(x,\bfy)$, the Jacobian $J_{\bG^\star}(x,\mathbf{y})$ has no zero entries.
+Indeed, given any positive integer $n$, one can carry out the substitutions so that all $n$th partial derivatives of $\bG(x,y)$ with respect to the $y_i$ are non-zero.
+The goal of this section is to prove these claims.